chanzuckerberg/DRSM-corpus/README.md

 ## Primary Contact

-Please direct any questions or feedback for this work to gully.burns@chanzuckerberg.com
+Please direct any questions or feedback for this work to Gully Burns (CZIF Research Scientist) at gully.burns@chanzuckerberg.com